 It was difficult for her at first.
 It felt strange and she often diverted her eyes.
 But over time, she was able to let her partner be there for her the way she wanted to be there for her children.
 And within a few months, the way she felt with her children when they needed her began to change, too.

 Did you know that I offer something called Healing Story Circles where parents can connect with one another in a safe virtual space so they can feel seen, heard, and felt?
 It’s a space of reflective listening, where we have the EXPERIENCE of safe connection to explore whatever is coming up for us in parenting and life.
-The Healing Story Circles happen twice every month as a part of my Academy membership, which happens to be on sale until Feb.
-28!
+The Healing Story Circles happen twice every month as a part of my Academy membership.
 If you need another layer of support on your healing journey, consider joining us!
 You also get unlimited access to my parenting content- support, information and inspiration on your parenting journey!
 Click here to learn more and to join the Academy!

-If you’d prefer one-on-one support sessions, I’m also offering a sale on my consultation services where we can explore your own story from the comfort of home (or your car if that’s the quiet place you can find).
+If you’d prefer one-on-one support sessions, look into my consultation services where we can explore your own story from the comfort of home (or your car if that’s the quiet place you can find).
 Sessions are virtual via Zoom or Skype (both video chat rooms) or phone.
 If you’re local to Tampa Bay, sessions can also be in person in my Pinellas County office.
 Learn more about sessions and purchase here.